ckdextergames/Icarus_mods/README.md

 __CK_Dexterhaven's special unadvertised "OmniMod"__

+NOT YET UPDATED FOR WEEK 55...
+Working on it...

 This is the weekly-updated collection of mods I play with most often.
 Feel free to use as desired.
 All the warnings and disclaimers apply.
 Cheers!

 This modpack includes the following mods: